 Over the next four years, I continued to self develop my photography skills to the point I decided it was time for a career change and left my corporate project manager role and focussed full time on photography.
 In that time I got images published in BBC Wildlife and Grand Designs magazine.

-For the initial 6 months there was a period of finding how to be commercially successful with photography and I developed that side of the business doing product photography but also running wildlife and macro workshops in the UK.
+For the initial 6 months there was a period of finding out how to be commercially successful with photography and I developed that side of the business doing product photography but also running wildlife and macro workshops in the UK.
 In November 2014 I was made aware of a job opportunity in Northern Sweden guiding for a company specialising in Aurora photography Lights Over Lapland with guests from all over the world.

-Working more than two hundred km north of the Arctic circle during winter does come with it’s own challenges and I have endured much time in conditions with temperatures down to -38C doing technical photography, pushing myself and my equipment to the limits.
+Working more than two hundred km north of the Arctic circle during winter does come with its own challenges and I have endured much time in conditions with temperatures down to -38C doing technical photography, pushing myself and my equipment to the limits.
 Stories of my experiences and photographs of this time have made a number of international articles (New York Times, The Independent, The Times, The Observer and others).
-During this time was also commissioned to photograph Carl XVI Gustaf (the King of Sweden) when he visited to celebrate and re-open a mountain cabin on the Kings Trail.
+During this time I was also commissioned to photograph Carl XVI Gustaf (the King of Sweden) when he visited to celebrate and re-open a mountain cabin on the Kings Trail.

 Some of the wildlife subjects I photograph are very small and very active, a particular favorite being jumping spiders.
 This makes use of tripods very difficult even though the photography may need to be taken at five times magnification.
 Because of the tiny amount of the image that is in focus, stacking (taking multiple images whilst moving the camera by a tiny amount) is often used.
 Because the subjects move I had to develop my own techniques for handheld stacking at big magnification with natural light.
 Therefore creating some signature images, for example, jumping spider portraits at five times magnification where you can see trees and clouds reflected in the eyes.

 After developing these skills locally over many years I have now transferred them to use in more tricky environments from both in extreme cold to also hot jungle areas of Costa Rica and in 2019 Ecuador.
-In 2020 my 1st macro workshop abroad is scheduled in Bulgaria.

 My wildlife photography has had ten ‘highly commended’ images in the British Wildlife Photography Awards from 2013 to 2018.